-- 1. Demonstrate an informed, cross disciplinary mindset linking general education to their major. - Illustrate their ability to articulate arguments across multiple perspectives and schools of thought that have local, regional, and global implications. - Assess their improvement in the ability to use data-based decision making, effective and ethical communication, resiliency, and personal well-being. - Reflect on their growth as scholars and engaged citizens.
+- 1. Demonstrate an informed, cross disciplinary mindset linking general education to their major. (core outcome 1) - 2.
+Illustrate their ability to articulate arguments across multiple perspectives and schools of thought that have local, regional, and global implications. (core outcome 2) - Assess their improvement in the ability to use data-based decision making, effective and ethical communication, resiliency, and personal well-being. (core outcome 3) - Reflect on their growth as scholars and engaged citizens.